A general framework for Krylov ODE residuals with applications to randomized Krylov methods: Residual-based sketched Krylov methods for ODEs

+Line \ref{line:normalizing B} corresponds to the ``block normalization'' of $\pB$.
+If $\pB=\vb$ is a vector, we have $R_\vb = \|\vb\|$ and thus $V_1 = \vb/\|\vb\|$.
 The update of the QR decomposition in line \ref{line:qr update} of \Cref{alg:residual sfom} can be done by any algorithm that iteratively constructs the QR decomposition column by column.
 We use modified Gram-Schmidt with reorthogonalization, as it allows us work with a thin QR decomposition.
 Since the matrix $Q_m$ is not needed for any computation in \Cref{alg:residual sfom}, one might even use a Q-less QR update.